 The taxpayers are warned on manipulating any information related to the filing of their tax return deductions.
-This can let loose the ever inquisitive nature of the IRS and you can invite trouble upon yourself, which is best avoided at any cost.
+This can let loose the ever-inquisitive nature of the IRS and you can invite trouble upon yourself, which is best avoided at any cost.
 There are many factors that may flag your return for an audit and you should always consult with your tax professional to ensure that your return is in compliance with all applicable laws.
-In this article, I am going to point out twelve indicators / warning signals which in case exceed from what is believed to be normal, can trigger an inquiry from the IRS.
+In this article, I am going to point out twelve indicators/warning signals which in case exceed what is believed to be normal, can trigger an inquiry from the IRS.
 The twelve ‘Red Flags” as they are addressed, are listed below.

 Availing of deductions sufficing the dictates of being reasonable can actually help you avoid unnecessary hassles, which would emanate out of a situation like facing the IRS audit.
 A part of the mentioned “hot spots” are clear manifestations of a planned deceit; the rest can be majorly attributed to ignorance on the taxpayer’s part on filing deductions.
 An experienced tax expert can help you remain on desired procedures along with putting up an effective representation for you in case required.